Academic Assistance

 Nontraditional Career Students

-The CTE Student Support Team works to support gender equity across all career pathways, including "nontraditional careers."
+The CTE Student Support Team supports gender equity across all career pathways, including nontraditional careers.
 Nontraditional careers are those occupations in which one gender comprises less than 25% of the current workforce.
 For example, Health Information Technology careers are primarily held by women, whereas software development and union trades occupations are typically held by men.
 There are many reasons why a student might pursue a nontraditional career:

-• The satisfaction of choosing a career based on skills, aptitudes, interests and abilities rather than conforming to gender norms
+- Choosing a career based on your skills and interests rather than gender norms

 Talk to us about the benefits of choosing a nontraditional career path.